13 July 2015

-Registrations are now open for the second phase of our 2015 Moving Targets program.
+Registrations are now open for the third phase of our 2015 Moving Targets program.

-This phase will start April 27 and go until July 17, preparing local participants for events such as the Derwent Canoe Club and Tasmanian Canoe Club Winter Series, the Icebreaker Multisport Challenge and the Mauritius Ocean Classic.
+This phase will start July 20 and go until October 11, preparing local participants for events such as the Winter and Freycinet Challenges, Derwent Canoe Club and Tasmanian Canoe Club Winter Series, and more!

-You can register for the full program (12 weeks, 36 programmed sessions, 30 coached sessions) for the special Winter price of $150.
-That’s less than $5/session.
+You can register for the full program (12 weeks, 36 coached sessions) for $180 (only $5/session).
 Or you can attend sessions casually for $10/session.

 Please email me or ring 0439 844 649 to reserve your place.